 Is in good standing with the Secretary of the Commonwealth, DOR, and DUA;

-Provided documentation demonstrating substantial effort or progress towards achieving its goals submitted as part of its plans required under 935 CMR 501.101(1), including 935 CMR 501.101(1)(a)11. and 935 CMR 501.101(1)(c)8.k., as applicable; and
+Provided documentation demonstrating substantial effort or progress towards achieving its goals submitted as part of its plans required under 935 CMR 501.101(1): New Applicants, including 935 CMR 501.101(1)(a)11. and 935 CMR 501.101(1)(c)8.k., as applicable; and

 No new information submitted as part of the renewal application, or otherwise obtained, presents suitability issues for any individual or entity listed on the application or License.

+CMO Marijuana Retailers shall submit the following information pertaining to patient supply of marijuana:

+The licensee’s policy and the procedures (e.g., data points, formulas) relied on to determine what constitutes a sufficient quantity and variety of marijuana products consistent with 935 CMR 501.140(12): Patient Supply; and

+The licensee’s policy and procedures for determining what qualifies as a reasonable substitution for a medical marijuana product under 935 CMR 501.140(12) and its policy for communicating reliance on the substitution to patients.

 501.104: Notification and Approval of Changes

 Prior to making the following changes, an MTC shall submit a request for such change to the Commission and pay the appropriate fee.
-No such change shall be permitted until approved by the Commission .
+No such change shall be permitted until approved by the Commission or in certain cases, the Commission has delegated authority to approve changes to the Executive Director.
 Failure to obtain approval of such changes may result in a License being suspended, revoked, or deemed void.

 Location Change.
 Prior to changing its location, the MTC shall submit a request for such change to the Commission.